The Thrill of the Trail – Challenging the South Downs Way fully loaded

 The Second Day

-After another very bumpy slope, we really feel like we had enough, we cross a paved country road and decide to go for it, saying goodbye to the South Down Way.
+After another very bumpy slope, we really felt like we had enough, we crossed a paved country road and decided to go for it, saying goodbye to the South Down Way.
 We rode a total of 22km (GPX track will come, stay tuned).

 south downs way cycling